followcrom/MixTapeHeavyWeight/README.md

 # MixTapeHeavyWeight
 A web audio player made specifically for DJ mixes.
-As the mix plays, the tracklisting updates automatically, so the listener knows at a glance exactly which song the DJ is spinning.
+As the mix plays, the tracklisting updates automatically, so the listener knows at a glance which song the DJ is spinning.
 Also allows users to jump to specific songs in the mix with a click/tap, despite using a single audio file.

 ## Getting Started